Emergency Contact Numbers

 - Coordination with law enforcement agencies and other emergency services

 - Safety/mechanical system monitoring for all campus buildings

 - Identify, assess and address possible safety hazards on campus property

 - Collect lost and found property and maintain inventory of items

 Wayne Morse, assistant director of plant operations, may be reached by email firstname.lastname@example.org, phone at 660-248-6298, or in person at the Plant Operations Building during normal business hours.
 Safety and security concerns or related issues may be referred to him at any time.

 Parking Permits and Enforcement

-Campus parking permits are handled through the office of student development.
-Plant Operations is responsible for enforcing parking regulations and the appeals process.
+Campus parking permits and ticketing appeals are handled through the office of student development.
+Plant Operations is responsible for enforcing parking regulations.

 Unfortunately, criminal activity occurs on university campuses.
 To assist in keeping students, parents and employees well informed about campus security and safety, the student Right-To-Know and Clery Act requires the University to disclose crime and fire statistics for specific crimes.